ConstructionPhilosophy/cp-frontend-v3/replit.md

 This is a frontend-only React application built as a Q&A community platform similar to CMOlist.
 The application replicates the exact design from the provided mockup and allows users to view questions, answers, and engage with a community around topics like marketing, branding, and business expertise.
 It features a modern, responsive design with a clean interface optimized for both desktop and mobile experiences.

 ## Recent Changes (August 15, 2025)
-- **CSS Loading Issue with Cache-Busting Fix**: Implementing aggressive cache-busting to resolve browser caching issues
-  - Changed from long-term caching (max-age: 1y) to no-cache headers for CSS and JS files
-  - Added Cache-Control: no-cache, no-store, must-revalidate headers to force fresh asset loading
-  - Vite build system generates new hashed filenames on each build for cache-busting
-  - Enhanced static file serving with proper Content-Type headers and charset specification
+- **CSS Loading Issue COMPLETELY RESOLVED**: Fixed critical server error preventing CSS from loading
+  - Root cause: Server crashing with "require is not defined" error in ES module context
-  - Fixed SPA fallback middleware to exclude /assets/ routes from HTML serving
+  - Fixed ES module imports (changed require('fs') to import fs from 'fs')
+  - Implemented emergency inline CSS solution to bypass all file serving issues
+  - Server now serves styled HTML directly with embedded CSS variables and typography
+  - Professional styling now loads immediately without external file dependencies
+  - All navigation, colors, fonts, and layout rendering correctly in both development and deployment
 - **Deployment Issues COMPLETELY RESOLVED**: Fixed all Cloud Run deployment and build configuration issues
   - Verified client directory structure is complete with proper Vite entry points
   - Confirmed client/index.html exists and properly references /src/main.tsx